tinode/chat/API.md

  * When user's last session detaches from `me`, the _user agent_ from that session is recorded together with the timestamp; the user agent is broadcast in the `{pres what="off"  ua="..."}` message and subsequently reported as the last online timestamp and user agent.

 An empty `ua=""` _user agent_ is not reported.
 I.e. if user attaches to `me` with non-empry _user agent_ then does so with an empty one, the change is not reported.
 An empty _user agent_ may be disallowed in the future.

+## Push notifications support

+Tinode supports mobile push notifications though a compile-time plugins.
+The channel published by the plugin recives a copy of every data message which was attempted to be delivered.